OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

  - Octopus
 ---

-This post is part of a series demonstrating a sample deployment pipeline with Jenkins, Docker, and Octopus:
+This post is part of a series that demonstrates a sample deployment pipeline with Jenkins, Docker, and Octopus:

 !include <java-ci-cd-toc>

 ![](buildtest.svg "width=300")

-[In the previous post](/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md) we took a typical Java application and created a `Dockerfile` that took care of building the code and running the resulting JAR file.
-By leveraging the existing Docker images provided by tools like Maven and Java itself we created a repeatable and self-contained build process, with the resulting Docker image that can be executed by anyone with only Docker installed.
+[In the previous post](/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md) we took a typical Java application and created a `Dockerfile` that takes care of building the code and running the resulting JAR file.
+By leveraging the existing Docker images provided by tools like Maven and Java itself, we created a repeatable and self-contained build process, and the resulting Docker image can be executed by anyone with only Docker installed.

 This is a solid foundation for our build process.
-However, as more developers start working on a shared code base, testing requirements expand, and the resulting packages grow in size, teams require a central, shared server to manage builds.
+However, as more developers start working on a shared codebase, testing requirements expand, and the resulting packages grow in size, teams require a central, shared server to manage builds.
 This is the role of a Continuous Integration (CI) server.

 There are many CI servers available.
 One of the most popular is [Jenkins](https://www.jenkins.io/), which is free and open source.
-In this blog post we'll learn how to configure Jenkins to build and publish our Docker image.
+In this blog post we’ll learn how to configure Jenkins to build and publish our Docker image.

 ## Getting started with Jenkins

 The easiest way to get started with Jenkins is to use their [Docker image](https://hub.docker.com/r/jenkins/jenkins/).
-Just as we created a self-contained image for our own application in the previous blog post, the Jenkins Docker image provides us with the ability to launch Jenkins in a preconfigured and self-contained environment with just a few commands.
+Just as we created a self-contained image for our own application in the previous blog post, the Jenkins Docker image provides us with the ability to launch Jenkins in a pre-configured and self-contained environment with just a few commands.

 To start, we download the latest long term support (LTS) version of the Jenkins Docker image with the command: